The

 AND CELEBRATIONSApart from regular poojas, 10 days of brahmotsavam

-will be held after Chitra pournami ( in April – May ), Navaratri,
+will be held after Chitra pournami (in April – May), Navaratri,

-MahaShivaratri, Vaikasi Visakam, Ani Thirumanjanam, Adi Pooram, Margazhi
+Maha Shivaratri, Vaikasi Visakam, Ani Thirumanjanam, Adi Pooram, Margazhi

-Thiruvathirai, Thai Poosam, Thirukarthigai are Celebrated in a grand manner.
+Thiruvathirai, Thai Poosam, Thirukarthigai are celebrated grandly.

 TEMPLE

-12.00 hrs and 16.00 hrs to 20.00 Hrs.
+12.00 hrs, and from 16.00 hrs to 20.00 hrs.
 99947 86919.

 CONTACT